Download the PDF

 As the Catholic health ministry our mission is based upon the social teachings of the Church, which call us to respect the human dignity of each person, promote the common good, have special concern for low-income and other vulnerable persons, and be responsible stewards of resources.
 These foundational beliefs drive the Catholic health ministry's long-standing commitment to ensure that every patient has access to quality care regardless of ability to pay, and that all persons in our communities reach their highest potential for health possible.
 The 340B program plays an important role in enabling Catholic hospitals to meet these commitments in serving their communities.

 CHA'S POSITION AND ACTIVITIES

-CHA supports measures to strengthen the 340B program consistent with its original intent: to allow safety net and rural hospitals to serve more people and provide more comprehensive services by giving them access to lower cost outpatient drugs.
+CHA supports measures to strengthen the 340B program consistent with its original intent — assisting safety net and rural hospitals to stretch resources as far as possible, reaching more patients and providing more comprehensive services.
 CHA supports:

 - Adequate funding for the Health Resources and Services Administration (HRSA) to ensure compliance with 340B program requirements

 - Providing prompt and full reimbursement to address HHS' unlawful payment cuts to 340B hospitals from 2018 to 2022, without recouping funds redistributed to the hospital community.

 - Protecting covered entities from unilateral or discriminatory restrictions or requirements such as those impacting hospital contract pharmacies, which do not comply with the 340B program

 CHA opposes proposals that would undermine the 340B program and harm the communities our member serve, such as: